apache/spark/docs/sql-ref-syntax-qry-select-transform.md

     Specifies a command to process data.

+### SERDE behavior

+In default format we use Hive Serde `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe`, columns will be transformed to `STRING` and delimited by tabs before feeding to the user script.
+Similarly, all `NULL` values will be converted to the literal string `"\N"` in order to differentiate `NULL` values from empty strings.
+The standard output of the user script will be treated as TAB-separated STRING columns, any cell containing only `"\N"` will be re-interpreted as a `NULL`, and then the resulting STRING column will be cast to the data type specified in the table declaration in the usual way.
+User scripts can output debug information to standard error which will be shown on the task detail page on Spark.
+These defaults can be overridden with `ROW FORMAT SERDE` or `ROW FORMAT DELIMITED`.

 ### Schema-less Script Transforms

-If there is no AS clause after USING my_script, Spark assumes that the output of the script contains 2 parts:
+If there is no `AS` clause after `USING my_script`, Spark assumes that the output of the script contains 2 parts:

-   1. key: which is before the first tab,
+   1. key: which is before the first tab.
    2. value: which is the rest after the first tab.

-Note that this is different from specifying an AS `key, value` because in that case, the value will only contain the portion between the first tab and the second tab if there are multiple tabs.
+Note that this is different from specifying an `AS key, value` because in that case, the value will only contain the portion between the first tab and the second tab if there are multiple tabs.

 ### Examples